PeaceSuccess/Capstone-Project-CDE-Peace-Success/README.md

 ## Workflow
 1. **Data Extraction:**
-   - Utilize Apache Airflow to schedule the extraction of data from the Country REST API.
+   - Schedule API calls using Apache Airflow.
    - Extract the entire raw data and store it in Parquet format on Cloud Object Storage.
 2. **Data Transformation:**
-   - Employ PySpark or Pandas to transform the raw data into the required format.
+   - Use PySpark or Pandas to transform the raw data into a suitable format for the data warehouse.
-   - Extract the necessary attributes (country name, independence, UN membership, startOfWeek, official country name, common native name, currency code, currency name, currency symbol, country code, capital, region, subregion, languages, area, population, continents).
+   - Extract relevant attributes (country name, independence, UN membership, etc.).
 3. **Data Loading:**
+   - Orchestrate the loading process using Apache Airflow.
-   - Leverage Apache Airflow to orchestrate the loading of the transformed data into the Cloud Data Warehouse.
+   - Load the transformed data into the Cloud Data Warehouse.
+4. **Data Modeling:**
-   - Utilize DBT to model the data into fact and dimension tables.
+   - Utilize DBT to create a dimensional data model, defining fact and dimension tables.

-4. **CI/CD:**
+5. **CI/CD Pipeline:**
-   - Employ GitHub Actions to automate the building, testing, and deployment of the data pipeline.
+   - Use GitHub Actions to automate the build, test, and deployment process.
-   - Package the data extraction and loading code into a Docker image and push it to a container registry.
+   - Package the data pipeline code into a Docker image and push it to a container registry.

-## Additional Considerations
-* **Data Quality:** Implement data quality checks to ensure data accuracy and completeness.
-* **Security:** Implement appropriate security measures to protect sensitive data.
-* **Performance Optimization:** Optimize the data pipeline for performance and scalability.
-* **Error Handling:** Implement robust error handling and logging mechanisms.
-* **Monitoring:** Monitor the data pipeline to identify and resolve issues.

-## Bonus
-* **Data Insights:** Explore the dataset to uncover interesting insights, such as:
-   - Identify countries with similar characteristics.
-   - Analyze the distribution of languages across different regions.
-   - Predict potential tourist destinations based on user preferences.

-## Submission Requirements
-* **Presentation:** Create a presentation to explain the project architecture, technology stack, and key insights.
-* **README:** Write a clear and concise README file to document the project.
-* **GitHub Repository:** Commit all project code, configuration files, and documentation to a GitHub repository.

-By adhering to these guidelines, we can construct a robust and scalable data platform to support the travel agency's data-driven decision-making.